cweitz621/basic-hs-sa-tech-assessment-submission/README.md

    - What reporting/analytics are needed?
    - Do we need to track recurring revenue in HubSpot?
    - How long should historical data be retained?
+   - Are there more details about the Subscription itself you need to store in HubSpot?
+   - Do wish to track plan changes?

 3. **Business Rules**:
    - When should deals be automatically updated?